McGill-DMaS/Kam1n0-Community/README.md

 ![image](https://cloud.githubusercontent.com/assets/8474647/9768653/0ddec586-56f3-11e5-8630-d51ec9e326be.png)

-The graph view can be dragged by mouse and zoom in/out by scrolling.
-Different circle with different name stands for different function.
-Different color stands for different binary.
-A link between two nodes represents their similarity.
+The ```Clone Graph View``` can be dragged and zoomed in/out with mouse scrolling.
+Each circle represents a function.
+Each color represents different binary.
+A link between two nodes indicates their similarity.
 The two blue circles are our selected target functions.
-By double-clicking on the ```compress2``` node (blue color), we open the ```clone list``` window as shown below:
+By double-clicking on the ```alder32``` node (blue node in the center), we open the ```Clone List Window``` as shown below:

 ![image](https://cloud.githubusercontent.com/assets/8474647/9768785/e8abe7ca-56f3-11e5-814f-9d9c377db3c1.png)

-The window lists all the connected nodes with more details about similarity and binary name.
+The window lists all the connected nodes with more details about thier similarity and binary name.
 There are three views to inspect each result:

 ![image](https://cloud.githubusercontent.com/assets/8474647/9768873/861dda4a-56f4-11e5-901c-9a64aad17b00.png)

-### The flow view:
+### The Flow View

-This flow view explores cloned control flow graph structure between two functions.
-The cloned areas are highlighted in different convex hub.
-In this example, there is only one cloned sub-graph; therefore, there is only one convex hub.
-Currently we ignore blocks with length less than 4 lines of code.
+The Flow View explores the cloned control flow graph structure between two functions.
+The cloned areas are highlighted in different convex hubs.
+As you can see in this example, even though two functions have different entry blocks, they share several cloned subgraphs.
+Each is highlighted using a convex hub with different color.
+Currently we ignore blocks with less than 4 instructions.
 Both graphs can be zoom in/out and dragged.
-We provided a scroll (blue) for each of them.
+We provide a scroll (blue) for each of them.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9768939/f43b4ca6-56f4-11e5-9094-f066cbc999ea.png)

-### The text-diff view
+### The Text-Diff View

-The text-diff view tries to fully allies two assembly function.
-It is useful to compare two functions with high degree of similarity.
-The lines with red background mean deletion; and the lines with green background mean addition.
+The Text-Diff View tries to fully ally two assembly functions using basic string comparison algorithm.
+It is useful to compare two functions with a high degree of similarity.
+The lines with a red background mean deletion; while the ones with a green background mean addition.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9769084/d348879c-56f5-11e5-87fe-fc0ebb29987a.png)

-### The Clones view
+### The Clones View

-The clones view lists different cloned sub-graphs and compares their differences.
-The panel below two text views lists these cloned sub-graphs as cloned groups.
-Each group consists of pairs of cloned basic block between two functions.
+The Clones View lists different cloned subgraphs and compares their differences.
+The panel below two text views lists these cloned subgraphs as cloned groups.
+Each group consists of pairs of cloned basic blocks between two functions.
 These basic blocks belong to the same group since they can be connected in the control flow.
-By clicking on each clone pair, the above two text views will jump to corresponding blocks and compare their differences.
+By clicking on each clone pair, the above two text views will jump to the corresponding blocks and compare their differences using string alignment.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9769340/938bbbb8-56f7-11e5-9309-1d170e2adf71.png)

-In this clones view, you are able to add rich comment to each line of assembly code for each function.
-Move the mouse to the line that you want to leave some comment, and click on the ```+``` button to show the comment form.
+In the Clone View, you are able to add rich comments to each assembly code instruction of each function.
+Move the mouse to the line for which you want to add a comment, and click on the ```+``` button to show the ```Comment Form```.
 Markdown language is supported.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9769527/bddc1bf0-56f8-11e5-99ca-e7d7263b8774.png)

-# How does the Plugin Work
+# How does the Plug-in Work